SNOWFALL ON A NEW BEGINNING

 The Slow Arrival

 The snow didn’t come all at once.
-It tiptoed in through a string of cool days, then a stretch of drizzling rain, the kind that makes the world feel hushed and expectant.
-We kept working through it—clearing, planning, building—until the air shifted in that unmistakable way that says winter is about to make itself known.
+It eased in slowly—first a few cool days, then a stretch of soft, drizzling rain that made the world feel hushed and expectant.
+We kept working through it, clearing and planning and building, until the air shifted in that unmistakable way that tells you winter is about to introduce itself.

-Before the real weather rolled in, we tucked all my seedlings safely into the high tunnel.
-Seeing them sheltered there, tiny and hopeful, felt like tucking children into bed before a storm.
+Before the real weather rolled in, we tucked all my seedlings into the high tunnel—their little green bodies sheltered and safe.
+It felt like tucking children into bed before a storm: “Stay warm.
+Stay hopeful.
+I’ll check on you soon.”

 A Rare Texas Snow

-The land was covered in a pristine layer of white.
-Our rarely traveled country road stretched out in both directions like a ribbon of untouched powder.
-The hills gleamed under the pale winter sun, each one softened and brightened by the snow.
+Within an hour, the land was wrapped in white.
+Our little country road stretched out like a ribbon of untouched powder in each direction.
+The hills softened under the pale winter sun.
+Every stump, every fence post, every branch seemed suddenly tenderized by the stillness.

 A Forced Rest

-The snow brought everything to a halt.
+The snow everything to a halt.
 No clearing.
 No digging.
 No hauling.
-No construction.
-Just quiet.
+No building.

 Every Season, Every Version